luohao122/vue3-taskman/README.md

 # vue3-taskman

-Taskman is a Vue 3-based task management application that demonstrates modern web development practices using Vite, Tailwind CSS, Pinia, and json-server.
-It allows users to manage tasks, filter and search them, and adjust global settings such as dark mode and server sync.

 ---

 ## About Taskman

-Taskman is a simple yet powerful task management app designed to help you organize your day and boost productivity.
-It features CRUD operations for tasks, filtering and search functionality, and an intuitive user interface with support for dark mode.
+Taskman is a Vue 3-based task management application that demonstrates modern web development practices using Vite, Tailwind CSS, Pinia, and json-server.
+It features CRUD operations and allows users to manage tasks, filter and search them, and adjust global settings such as dark mode and server sync.

 ---